-Here we have feed-in butterfly locs with a bohemian flair, achieved when a crochet needle loops wavy hair into a braid before it’s wrapped to create an unraveled or distressed appearance.
+Here we have a feed-in butterfly loc style with a bohemian flair, achieved when a crochet needle loops wavy hair into a braid before it’s wrapped to create an unraveled or distressed appearance.

 When the installation is complete, the finished look is beyond cute and flirty, resembling the fluttering wings of a thousand butterflies.